imlinhanchao/vsc-markdown-image/README.md

 ## Release Notes

+### 1.1.34

+- Added a new setting item `markdown-image.base.altFormat` to set the placeholder for image code.

 ### 1.1.33

 - Added a new setting item `markdown-image.base.uploadMethods` to support concurrent uploads with multiple upload methods.